thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/mobile-qr-code.md

 ## Scan to connect or download mobile app

-If the mobile application is not yet installed, scanning the QR code redirects the user to the app store (Google Play and App Store are supported).
+If the mobile application is not yet installed, scanning the QR code redirects the user to the app store (Google Play and Application marketplace are supported).

 Just follow these simple steps to get started: